ixvu/w4111_wiki/apis.md

     - `.get(idx)`: call `.next()` enough times until you get given result specified by that index
 - Cursors can be set to be read-only
 - We usually need to open a cursor if the embedded statement is a SELECT query.
-- INSERT, DELETE, and UPDATE statements typically require no cursor.

 ### By Functions
 - How do you insert a function defined in python into the SQL string for execution?